i-am-g2/dbms/Readme.txt

 Position		VARCHAR(50) NOT NULL
 );
-values for dept: CSE, ME, EE (case sensitive) values for position: Director,Faculty,HOD,DFA,ADFA    (case sensitive)
+values for dept: CSE, ME, EE (case sensitive)
+//old values for position: Director,Faculty,HOD,DFA,ADFA    (case sensitive) This makes update route function and its trigger as well as getrouteusername function very inefficient
+//new values for position: Director,Faculty,CSE_HOD,ME_HOD,EE_HOD,DFA,ADFA
+//now i have to check while updating hod but this updateHOD function is used rarely is a very

 CREATE TABLE routes(
 from_ 	VARCHAR(50) NOT NULL PRIMARY KEY,